Mark Haverland

 Mark David Haverland (born December 4, 1956) is an American Continuing Anglican bishop.
 He is the archbishop and metropolitan of the Anglican Catholic Church (ACC).

 He studied at Kenyon College, earned his MA at Duquesne University and earned his PhD at Duke University.
 His dissertation was about Anglican theologian Henry Hammond.
 He received a Richard Weaver Fellowship from the Intercollegiate Studies Institute and a James B. Duke Fellowship from Duke University.

 He was ordained a deacon in 1981 and a priest June 5, 1981.
 He served in several Anglican Catholic parishes in Pennsylvania, North Carolina and Georgia, spending most of his priest career at St. Stephen's Parish, in Athens, Georgia where he was founding Rector (1982–2007).

-In 1995, he wrote an essay, "What is Anglicanism?" in which he defined the ACC not as "Continuing Anglican" or "Anglo-Catholic," but as an Anglican church committed to Apostolic Succession, seven ecumenical councils, and seven sacraments.
+In 1995, he wrote an essay, "What is Anglicanism?", in which he defined the ACC not as "Continuing Anglican" or "Anglo-Catholic" but as an Anglican church committed to Apostolic succession, the first seven ecumenical councils, and seven sacraments.
+This was repeated in a 2010 essay, in which Haverland posited that the ACC was governed by the Affirmation of St. Louis, and to a lesser extent the Henrician Settlement and the modifications to the Henrician Settlement as expressed in the Constitution and Canons of the ACC.

 Haverland was elected and consecrated bishop ordinary of the Diocese of the South on January 31, 1998, succeeding the deceased William Lewis.
-The chief consecrator was the metropolitan, the Most Rev'd.
-Michael Dean Stephens, with the Right Rev'd.
-John T. Cahoon Jr. (Mid Atlantic States) and the Right Rev'd.
-Victor Manuel Cruz-Blanco (New Granada) as Co-consecrators.
+Then only age 41, he was the youngest bishop of the Anglican Catholic Church.
+The chief consecrator was the metropolitan, the Most Rev'd Michael Dean Stephens, with the Right Rev'd John T. Cahoon Jr. (Mid Atlantic States) and the Right Rev'd Victor Manuel Cruz-Blanco (New Granada) as Co-consecrators.
 Joining in with the laying on of hands were the Rt.
-Rev'd.
-James Bromley (Australia), the Rt.
-Rev'd.
-Joseph P. Deyman (Midwest), and the Rt.
-Rev'd.
-James O. Mote (Holy Trinity, retired).
+Rev'd James Bromley (Australia), the Rt.
+Rev'd Joseph P. Deyman (Midwest), and the Rt.
+Rev'd James O. Mote (Holy Trinity, retired).
 He would be elected and enthroned as archbishop and metropolitan of the Anglican Catholic Church at their 16th provincial synod, held in Grand Rapids, Michigan, to replace the retired John Vockler in 2005.
 He has remained as bishop ordinary of the Diocese of the South.